 Penguins are one of the world’s streamlined and sociable creatures both on land and at sea.
 They belong to the aves class of the Animalia kingdom.

-Except for Galapagos penguins, almost all species are native to the southern hemisphere.
-These flightless seabirds live not only in Antarctica but rather between latitudes 45 to 60 degrees South.
-Though they are birds, penguins don’t have wings to fly but have flippers to swim which makes them excellent swimmers and divers.
-The penguins have distinctive body features that make them attractive.
-All penguins have black backs and white bellies with strong flippers.
-African penguins have black stripes and spots on their chest.
-Penguins eat krill, fish, squid, and other small animals from oceans.
-Emperor penguins and king penguins only lay one egg while all other species lay two eggs.
-Gentoo penguins are the speediest penguins, can top 20 mph, but most species are around 4-7 mph.
-Penguins survive on various sea life that they catch underwater.
+Penguins eat krill, fish, squid and other small animals from oceans.
+Emperor penguin and king penguins only lay one egg while all other species lay two eggs.
+Gentoo penguin are the speediest penguins, can top 20 mph, but most species are around 4-7 mph.
+Penguin survive on various sea life that they catch underwater.

 TYPES OF PENGUINS: